jeffleeismyhero/devise-ios-fork/README.md

 In both cases view controller will return `action` variable, that defines type of finished action and can have one of values: `DVSRetrieverActionLogIn`, `DVSRetrieverActionSignUp`, `DVSRetrieverActionPasswordRemind`.
 Success callback additionally will return corresponded user object saved in `user`.

 `DVSAccountRetrieverViewController` doesn't implement autoclose feature.
 Developer is responsible to decide when close view.
-To help with this task, **devise-ios** provides additional callback in `DVSAccountRetrieverViewControllerDelegate` that is called when user tapps dismiss button:
+To help with this task, **devise-ios** provides additional callback in `DVSAccountRetrieverViewControllerDelegate` that is executed when user tapps dismiss button:

 ```objc
 - (void)accountRetrieverViewControllerDidTapDismiss:(DVSAccountRetrieverViewController *)controller;